 Phases 1A and 2A of the Premier Gateway Employment Area includes four land use designations: Prestige Industrial Area; Gateway Area; Greenlands; and Major Parks & Open Space.
+Phase 1B includes four land use designations: Prestige Industrial Area; Business Commercial Area; Residential Special Policy Area, and Natural Heritage System

 The Official Plan designates most of the Premier Gateway Employment Area as "Prestige Industrial Area".
 The other major designation is "Gateway Area".
-Lands in this designation are found south of Steeles Avenue on the west side of Winston Churchill Boulevard, north of Highway 407; surrounding the intersection of Trafalgar Road and Steeles Avenue north of Highway 401, and on the east side of the Town boundary east of James Snow Parkway north of Highway 401.
-The three main tributaries of the Sixteen Mile Creek that cross the area in a north-south direction are designated as "Greenlands".
-In addition, Hornby Park, a Community Park at Sixth Line and Steeles Avenue is designated "Major Parks & Open Space."
+Lands in this designation are found south of Steeles Avenue on the west side of Winston Churchill Boulevard, north of

+Highway 407; surrounding the intersection of Trafalgar Road and Steeles Avenue north of Highway 401; and on the east side of the Town boundary, east of James Snow Parkway, north of Highway 401.